Lovely Wheelbarrow Planter Ideas (Garden & Yard Pictures)

 Old Wheelbarrow Garden Planter

-This example shows how a metal tray was inserted into the uneven surface of the wood wheelbarrow to create an even surface for the plant pots or boxes to stand on.
-(Attribution #7)
+This example shows how a metal tray was inserted into the uneven surface of the wooden wheelbarrow to create an even surface for the plant pots or boxes to stand on.

 Ornamental Wheelbarrow Flower Box

-This is a brand-new wheelbarrow design specifically for holding plant pots as you can see its mesh base design and its sturdy metal wheels and legs.
-It has a very clean & modern industrial look which would look great both indoors and outdoors.
+This is a brand-new wheelbarrow designed specifically for holding plant pots, as you can see from its mesh base and sturdy metal wheels and legs.
+It has a very clean, modern industrial look that would look great both indoors and outdoors.

-Get more information about this novelty garden planter cart at – Amazon
+Get more information about this novelty garden planter cart at (Sponsored) Amazon

 How to Make a Wheelbarrow Style Planter for Your Garden